Share this article:

 • Ambitious – An additional question presented to reviewers during the review process is: “To what extent are the objectives ambitious and beyond the state of the art?”.
 Therefore, the project is expected to propose novel concepts and approaches leading to a highly ambitious gain that will go significantly beyond the current knowledge.

 • Unique – Being a highly competitive grant, the impact of the project should stand out.
-In this context, we ensure to avoid a project that can be considered merely “more of the same”.
+In this context, we should avoid a project that can be considered merely “more of the same”.
 If, for example, the project achieves something comparable to other efforts in the field (or in other fields for that matter), the gain would not be considered high.

 • Global – The ERC expects projects to have a global impact.
 It’s important to make sure that the conclusions of the project can be generalized, and that the project will not be considered too narrow, or “local” in scope.
 For example, if the conclusion only applies to a specific setting or is valid only in specific conditions, the gain of the project may be considered too low.
 We should also make sure that the phenomenon we want to explain is recurring.
 If this is a one-time phenomenon, its results cannot be generalized, thus lowering the impact and the motive to investigate it.
 To achieve a high gain would require zooming out, investigating a wider scope and possible impacts on other disciplines.